-The staff took part in an emergency on-call arrangement with other dentists working for the same provider and patients were directed to the appropriate out of hours service.
+The staff took part in an emergency on-call arrangement with other dentists working there and patients were directed to the appropriate out of hours service.

 The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.